 What food will I receive?

-Each family will receive 1 box of assorted fresh produce, 1 box of assorted fresh dairy and assorted non-perishable pantry items.
-The exact variety and quantity of the fruits, vegetables, dairy and pantry items may vary from box-to-box and week-to-week.
+Typically, each family will receive 1 box of assorted fresh produce, as well as milk and/or other dairy products, frozen meat and assorted non-perishable pantry items.
+The exact variety and quantity of the fruits, vegetables, meats, dairy and pantry items may vary depending on product availability.
 Most items are perishable and need to be refrigerated after pick-up.

 Where does this food come from?